sugatobagchi/SugatoBagchi/README.md

 👨‍💻  I am interested in Web Development, Machine Learning & Competitive Programming.
 Apart from that, I am curious about learning new things. </br>

 ### My Experiences 🙌

+- [Code For Cause SOC'21](https://scholarshiptrack.org/spring-of-code-21/) Participant - [Code For Cause](http://codeforcause.org/) in association with [Scholarship Track](https://scholarshiptrack.org/) commenced an open-source event for beginner programmers who wanted to enter the open-source world.
+Attended various webinars related to contribution to various open-source organizations.
+Even had hands-on participation with open-source.

 - [GSSoC'21](https://gssoc.girlscript.tech/index.html#) Participant - My First open-source event as a participant.
 Attended webinars on how to use Git & Github.
 Working on projects related to my technical skills.

 ### Technical Skills 📖